adeclintonsitepu/HMDCNN-Tree/MNN Hierarchical/cifar-10/Models/Readme.md

-# MNN-Tree Hierarchical Organization
+# A Deep Convolutional Neural Network with Hierarchical Modular Organization for Optimized Visual Recognition

-This repository contains the code for "Optimized Visual Recognition Based on The Modular Neural Network with Hierarchical Organization" article by Ade Clinton Sitepu and Chuan-Ming Liu.
+This repository contains the code for "A Deep Convolutional Neural Network with Hierarchical Modular Organization for Optimized Visual Recognition" article by Ade Clinton Sitepu and Chuan-Ming Liu.

 ## Usage
 ```python grouper.py``` to find the super-groups of the MNN-Tree.